ooples/pine_script_docs/source/concepts/Inputs.rst

 ^^^^^^^^^^^

-As is explained in the :ref:`Color selection through script settings <PageColors_ColorSelectionThroughScriptSettings>` section of the "Colors" page, the color selections that usually appear in the "Settings/Style" tab are not always available, so it not always possible to rely that tab's inputs for users to modify the colors your script uses.
+As is explained in the :ref:`Color selection through script settings <PageColors_ColorSelectionThroughScriptSettings>` section of the "Colors" page, the color selections that usually appear in the "Settings/Style" tab are not always available.
+When that is the case, script users will have no means to change the colors your script uses.
-For those cases, it is essential to provide color inputs if you want your script's color to be modifiable through the script's "Settings".
+For those cases, it is essential to provide color inputs if you want your script's colors to be modifiable through the script's "Settings".
 Instead of using the "Settings/Style" tab to change colors, you will then allow your script users to change the colors using calls to `input.color() <https://www.tradingview.com/pine-script-reference/v5/#fun_input{dot}color>`__.